FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

 CMM can be installed on a host machine with the following operating systems:

-- Red Hat Enterprise Linux 7.7 for Intel64.
+- Red Hat Enterprise Linux 7.4 (for Intel64).

 > **Note:** Make sure that you use a clean operating system.
 This avoids compatibility-related issues during the installation.

 As underlying platform technology, the following OpenStack platforms are supported:

-- Red Hat Enterprise Linux OpenStack Platform 16.1 installed on Red Hat Enterprise Linux 8.2
+- Red Hat Enterprise Linux OpenStack Platform 10

 The following hardware resources are recommended: